Zaraz7/SimplifiedAuth/README.md

 - DatabaseManager -specifies which database engine would be used for storing player data (currently only JSON file).
 - Address - when specified json dbmanager, Address would point to directory where "database" file would reside.
 - Schema - when specified json dbmanager, it would point at name of json file that would store usernames and encrypted passwords.
+- SessionLife - session lifetime in hours (default is 48).
+Available as an integer.
+If you specify -1, the session time will be unlimited (not recommended).
 Modification in json manager mode should by default create required paths and files.